AisakSWE/AIsak-CS/README.md

 - 👋 Hi, I’m @AIsak-CS
-- 👀 I’m interested in Cybersecurity and Cloud
+- 👀 I’m interested in Computers, Web Development.
-- 🌱 I’m currently learning Cybersecurity

 <!---
 AIsak-CS/AIsak-CS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.